The

 existing ball courts.

-The walled courts
+The walled courts for Pok-ta-pok occupy important

-ceremonial centers, usually lying on the central
+positions in their ceremonial centers, usually lying

-plaza, focal point of the centers religious
+on the central plaza, focal point of the centers

-activity.
-This suggests the inclusion of the ball
+religious activity.
+This suggests the inclusion of

-court in the category of religious structures.
+the ball court in the category of religious

-main plaza.
-Opposite the North and South ends of the
+corner of the main plaza.
+Opposite the North and

-court were small pyramidal temples.
-On the other
+South ends of the court were small pyramidal

-sides of the plaza were located pyramids and
+temples.
+On the other sides of the plaza were

 At